DrPitLazarus/buffkit/README.md

 - Skipping the Launcher and Intro movie.
 - Better gun info tooltips and ship stat panels.

 A complete description of all features will be added soon.
+In the meantime, you can learn some of the features from reading the [release notes](https://github.com/DrPitLazarus/buffkit/releases).

 # Developer Notes
 ## Building and installing